The 5 best AI apps for Zendesk ticket classification in 2026

 Cons:

-It doesn't learn from your historical ticket data the way a platform like eesel AI does, so its classifications can feel a bit more generic.
+- It doesn't learn from your historical ticket data the way a platform like eesel AI does, so its classifications are based on more general models.

 -